Highlights of the Program

 • Building resilient AMI networks with data-driven strategies and mesh optimization

-• Supporting smart grid performance through trusted, specialised RF toolsets
+• Supporting smart grid performance through trusted, specialized RF toolsets

 14:25 - 14:30